Financial-Times/origami-website/_tutorials/manual-build.md

 Remember that we added an [o-typography](#TODO) class to our inner div at the beginning of the tutorial.
 It will apply styling just as the grid did, so the next—unguided—step, is for you to implement `o-typography` in the same way we implemented `o-grid` above.

-Look at your `index.html` in the browser now - your headings and paragraphs should have recieved font families and styling of their own.
+Look at your `index.html` in the browser when you're done - your headings and paragraphs should have recieved font families and styling of their own.

 When you're ready, we're going to do this differently for the rest of the components on our page.
 This will help us understand the power of building a page manually.